reonrash/Notification-App/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.

----

-Built with React Router.
+Styled with [Tailwind CSS](https://tailwindcss.com/) for responsive design and utility-first styling.